-In this reporting period, approximately 830 LF of relay has been completed for Group 1 Relay.
-Additionally, approximately 34,300 LF of lining and associated point repairs have been completed for Group 1 CIPP.
-In addition, 2-point repairs were completed in Year 2 (Appendix F) area in preparation for annual City paving projects to minimize post-paving construction.
-One force main, located in the North Priority Rehabilitation area, was reassessed.
+In this reporting period, no work was completed on either the Group 1 Relay or the Group 1 CIPP projects.
+Twelve-point repair was completed in Year 2 (Appendix F) area in preparation for annual City paving projects to minimize post-paving construction.

-Various Rehabilitation projects are anticipated to continue.
+Rehabilitation projects are anticipated to continue.